koakh/NestJsSurrealDbDynamicModule/README.md

 the main `@koakh/nestjs-surrealdb` nestjs dynamic module (library) locate at  `packages/app-lib`

-this is just a simple wrapper on top of [surrealdb.js integration](https://surrealdb.com/docs/integration/libraries/nodejs), check [github repo](https://github.com/surrealdb/surrealdb.js), and don't forget to **star** the project, this "surreal team dreamers" deserve it
+this is **just a simple wrapper on top** of [surrealdb.js integration](https://surrealdb.com/docs/integration/libraries/nodejs), check [github repo](https://github.com/surrealdb/surrealdb.js), and don't forget to give a **star** to the the project, and integrations, this "surreal dream team" deserve it

 ### REST Consumer App